 - (BR28/17) extending from Woodrow and linking to King Stag Bridleway (BR35) was "the waie to Sherborne" according to the 1607 map.
 The link between Wonston and Droop, known as Coney Lane, and the link connecting to Drum Lane, are medieval drove roads and therefore considered to be historically important green corridors. - 4.4.
-Some individual trees or groups of trees are protected by Tree Preservation Orders (TPOs) and those in the Wonston Conservation Area are also protected.
-Protected trees include, for example, the trees between Alec's Field and the adjoining Keep field, those bordering the road opposite the Antelope and the large Lime tree alongside the Antelope.
-The full list of protected trees is held by the Local Planning Authority, whose permission must be sought before any remedial works are carried out.
-If a dead or dangerous tree covered by a TPO needs to be felled, there is a legal duty for the landowner to replace it.
-Ancient or Veteran trees are defined as those with a diameter of more than one metre at breast height, including those with hollow trunks or limbs.
+Trees can be important for a number of reasons, including their relative age, their features (such as cavities or rot holes and dead limbs) that provide important wildlife habitats, their stature (often creating local landmarks in their own right) or particular interest (such as a connection with an historic event, or the rarity of that particular species).
+Ancient or Veteran trees tend to have a diameter of more than one metre at breast height, including those with hollow trunks or cavities and dead limbs.
 Several are known within the parish.